-This programme aims to prepare qualified, competent, professional secondary science teachers capable of satisfying the educational needs of learners with different abilities within a community that values multiple aspects of intelligence.
-The programme will offer major in Biology in the 2020/21 academic year.
+This programme aims to prepare qualified, competent, professional secondary science teachers capable of teaching senior and junior secondary science subjects as well as satisfying the educational needs of learners with different abilities within a community that values multiple aspects of intelligence.
+The programme will offer major in Chemistry in the 2021/22 academic year.

-Students enrolling in this Five-year BEd(Science), in addition to a 3-cp Interdisciplinary Course and 3-cp Research Methods, are required to take 36 cps of Foundation and Major Courses.
+Students enrolling in this Five-year BEd(Science), in addition to a 3-cp Interdisciplinary Course, are required to take 36 cps of Foundation and Major Courses.

 The 2 foundation courses which include a foundation science and STEM methods course are designed to create the necessary room for students to acquire broad knowledge bases in the science discipline.

-There are 10 Major courses covering the subject knowledge of Biology as required for effective teaching of the Hong Kong senior secondary Biology curriculum, as well as the related parts of the Combined Science and Integrated Science curricula.
+There are 10 Major courses covering the subject knowledge of Chemistry as required for effective teaching of the Hong Kong senior secondary Chemistry curriculum, as well as the related parts of the Combined Science and Integrated Science curricula.
 Courses in this programme are unique because pedagogical content knowledge is inherent in these courses.